Why Cantonese isn’t as hard as you think: following the journey of two learners

-Let’s share another “Why a supposedly hard language isn’t as impossible as you thought” type post!
-This time from Cantonese native speaker Brian, who has guest posted here before and who organizes the Plus 1 challenge.
+Let's share another “Why a supposedly hard language isn't as impossible as you thought” type post!
+This time from Cantonese native speaker Brian, who has guest posted here before and who organizes the Add1 challenge (now the Fluent in 3 Months Challenge).
 One of the challengers, Jan, took on Cantonese for his project and you can see the result where himself and Brian chat in Cantonese after the three months here:

 Now let's hear Brian's take on all this!

 This is one of the biggest reasons why it is way more common to find foreigners who can speak fluent Mandarin rather than fluent Cantonese.

 When I came across foreigners like Carlos Douh from Canada and Jan Van Der Aa from Holland, who were both successful in learning Cantonese, I got very curious to find out how they did it.

 You will see what I discovered in this post and hopefully you will be able to apply their lessons learned into your own Cantonese learning journey.